-The playing fields also offer opportunities for casual ball games, kite flying, etc, while various tracks on the ridge and the southern slopes provide walking opportunities in less -developed environments.
+The playing fields also offer opportunities for casual ball games, kite flying etc, while various tracks on the ridge and the southern slopes provide walking opportunities in less-developed environments.

-A play area near Hanson Street is easily accessible from western Newtown and another play area at Farnham Street provides for the Berhampore and Vogeltown communities.
+A play area near Hanson Street is easily accessible from western Newtown and another play area at Mt Cook.

-The former Wellington Showgrounds (Te Whaea Dance and Drama Centre) are part of the Town Belt, but the provisions of the Town Belt Deed are suspended under the Wellington City Exhibition Act 1959.
+The former Wellington Showgrounds (Te Whaea Dance and Drama Centre) are part of the Town Belt.
 The showgrounds (except for the new Te Whaea artificial turf) are managed independently from this management plan.